apache/doris-website/versioned_docs/version-2.1/get-starting/quick-start/quick-start.md

 :::tip
 Difference between root and admin users

-The root and admin users are two default accounts that are automatically created after Apache Doris installation.
+The root and admin users are two default accounts that are automatically created after Doris installation.
 The root user has superuser privileges for the entire cluster and can perform various management operations, such as adding or removing nodes.
 The admin user does not have administrative privileges but is a superuser within the cluster, possessing all permissions except those related to cluster management.
 It is recommended to use the root privileges only when necessary for cluster administration and maintenance.
 :::

 ## Create database and table